Catalina 28

 The Catalina 28 is an American sailboat, that was designed by Gerry Douglas and first built in 1991.

 Production

 The boat was built by Catalina Yachts in the United States, in two versions, but it is now out of production.
-The first version, The Catalina 28, was produced from 1991–1995, with 620 examples completed.
-The Mk II was produced from 1995-2010.
+The first version, The Catalina 28, was produced from 1991 to 1995, with 620 examples completed.
+The Mk II was produced from 1995 to 2010.

 Design

 The Catalina 28 is a small recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig, an internally-mounted spade-type rudder and a fixed fin keel.